kingluddite/web-dev-notes/development/security/ssh.md

 ## why does it keep asking for my passphrase?

 * You need to use an ssh agent.
-Short answer: try
+Short answer: do this

 `$ ssh-add`

+* before pushing
-* before pushing.
-Supply your passphrase when asked.
+* Supply your passphrase when asked

-* If you aren't already running an ssh agent you will get the following message:
+* If you aren't already running an **ssh agent** you will get the following message:

 `Could not open a connection to your authentication agent.`

-* In that situation, you can start one and set your environment up thusly
+* In that situation, you can start one and set your environment up doing this:

 `$ eval $(ssh-agent)`